lowRISC/opentitan/hw/ip/i2c/doc/theory_of_operation.md

 ![](../doc/I2C_acq_fifo_read.svg)

-The ACQ FIFO entry consists of 10 bits:
+The ACQ FIFO entry consists of 11 bits:
 - Address (bits 7:1) and R/W bit (bit 0) or data byte
-- Format flags (bits 9:8)
+- Format flags (bits 10:8)
 The format flags indicate the following signals received from the host:
-- START: 01
+- START: 001
-- STOP: 10
+- STOP completing transaction without errors: 010
-- repeated START: 11
+- repeated START: 011
-- No START, or STOP: 00
+- No START, or STOP: 000
+- NACK during target-receiver transfer: 100
+- NACK of this target's address: 101
+- STOP received for a transaction with errors: 110

 ### Timing Control Registers